 A weekend on Orcas Island could be just what you need to decompress, enjoy amazing views, and break out your hiking boots.
 The San Juans have some amazing hikes.
-In this guide, I am going to share the best hikes on Orcas Island, the largest island in the San Juans.
+In this guide, I will share the best hikes on Orcas Island, the largest island in the San Juans.
 The amazing views begin on the ferry but never end, whether you’re summiting Mt.
 Constitution or taking a stroll along Pebble Beach.

 It’s a great place to hit the trail in the morning and enjoy delicious seafood in the evening.
 If you’re trying to squeeze everything into a day trip to Orcas Island or staying for the weekend, you’re bound to have a great time.